aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_and_pjax/react_and_pjax.md

 </body>
 ```

-`window.resourcesRender` is a global array varaible for storging render methods for each sites.
+`window.resourcesRender` is a global array varaible for storing render methods for each sites.